 However, former cast member Justin Kirk counters in an interview with Variety: "I know they were talking about it, about what it could possibly be.
 I had heard rumors of various iterations.
 Once, I heard about it being a prequel with younger characters, and then you just see us in flash forwards.
 So I have no idea.
 Although weirdly enough, I did recently hear of it again, so they may be trying to drag its tired carcass out.”

 He added: “There are a million things that are claimed to be in some sort of development.
 My agents haven’t mentioned it to me in a long time.
 Maybe they’re going to recast [Andy].”

 Weeds ended its eight-season run on Showtime in 2012.
-By then the pot-dealing lead character, Nancy Botwin (played by Parker), had started her own cannabis cafe.
+By then lead character, Nancy Botwin (played by Parker), had started her own cannabis cafe.
 The Weeds sequel will be set 10 years after the show ended in the era of legalization.
-Creator Jenji Kohan is not involved with the project at this point.
+Creator Jenji Kohan is not involved with the project.

 Weeds received 20 Emmy nominations, but only won twice in lesser categories.
 It peaked in 2009 with six noms, including Outstanding Comedy Series, Lead Actress in a Comedy Series (Parker) and Supporting Actress in a Comedy Series (Elizabeth Perkins).

 The cast also included Kirk, Romany Malco, Hunter Parish, Alexander Gould, Kevin Nealon, Demián Bichir, Guillermo Diaz, Tonye Patano and Andy Milder.

 The original eight seasons are available on Netflix.